 #20.
 Little Festival at The Big House, Wexford

 The two day Little Festival at The Big House takes place in August at Wells House in partnership with Wexford Arts Centre.
-There is live music and theatrical productions – last year’s programme included Shakespeare in the Woods – as well as activities for kids like archery and face-painting, woodland walks, a craft fair, and more.
+There is live music and theatrical productions – last year’s programme included Shakespeare in the Woods – as well as activities for kids like archery and face-painting, music events for kids, street performers and more.

 When: August 18th – 19th 2018